This is post #103 on the site (about aging, genes, nutrition and prevention), and if you came through another domain name, welcome!

 Because of NAMPT’s multiple functions in a variety of physiological processes, their dysregulations have been implicated in the pathogenesis of a number of human diseases or conditions such as acute lung injury, aging, atherosclerosis, cancer, diabetes, rheumatoid arthritis and sepsis.

 Remember my comments about full circle outcomes in lifestyle and gene activity earlier and how each affects the other?
 These studies indicate that indeed, each can lead to an increase in HIF-1 alpha.
 Excess weight causes genetic changes and in addition, it disrupts hormone balances, increases insulin resistance, inflammation, and further disrupts gene health and activity.

 These new studies show significant connections between obesity, metabolic syndrome and genetic changes and disruptions, including energy levels, aging and disease development.

-Here is another quote from a 2010 study below called, Role of Nicotinamide in DNA Damage, Mutagenesis, and DNA Repair, from the hindawi site, covering how NAD+ can help repair DNA damage by supporting PARP-1 function.
+Here is another quote from a 2010 study below called, Role of Nicotinamide in DNA Damage, Mutagenesis, and DNA Repair, covering how NAD+ can help repair DNA damage by supporting PARP-1 function.
 (Note: a substrate facilitates a reaction.
 I again broke into 2 paragraphs, see link below for full study, citation numbers removed to avoid confusion):